-- 5. Log in to your system. - 6.
-Ensure that the value of your DISPLAY variable is set to the name of your X server (or use the -display command-line option to the NightSim command). - 7.
+- 1. Log in to your system. - 2.
+Ensure that the value of your DISPLAY variable is set to the name of your X server (or use the -display command-line option to the NightSim command).
+If using a remote target system, please ensure that your display name is reachable from the target system as well as the GUI host. - 3.
 Type nsim and any desired options after the system command prompt, and press the Enter key.